 Android customization app Themer last week was pulled from the Google Play Store following a complaint from Apple.
 It’s been a week since the take down notice and the app has not returned to the Android app store.
 According to TechCrunch, the complaint focuses on one of Themer’s 200 themes, which allegedly included a theme with iOS 7 icons that infringe on Apple’s patents.

 Google hasn’t been shy about supporting the iOS platform.
 Thus far, the Android maker has introduced apps for its Google Music service, Google Drive, Google Search, Google Maps and more.
 Now, the company has added its Play Movies and TV streaming content to its iOS app lineup.

 Google today released an iPhone app for its Google Play Music streaming service, but like most other music streaming services, it isn’t available in all countries.

 If you live in one of the unsupported countries, here’s a simple trick to get Google Play Music to work on your PC/Mac and iPhone.

 As expected, Google has finally released the native app for Google Play Music today.

 Google had launched Google Play Music “All Access,” its music streaming service in May, but the only way to access it on iOS devices was either using third-party apps like gMusic or via Safari.

-Last week when Google launched Google Play Music “All Access,” its music streaming service, it didn’t come as a surprise when it didn’t release an app for the iPhone and iPad as it is still to release an app for Google Music that was launched in 2011.
+When Google launched Google Play Music “All Access,” its music streaming service in May, it didn’t come as a surprise when it didn’t release an app for the iPhone and iPad as it is still to release an app for Google Music that was launched in 2011.